jagrafft/presentations/arrays_types_fp_julia_python/slides.md

   - More on this ahead.
 - "One (best) way" very much a matter of external and internal debate.
   - Does not imply "bad" (*see* list comps), only that we should interpret claims with caution.
+  - Internal fixations seem to have genuinely hurt the Python community, however.
 :::

 ## Julia Characteristics